 Most bloggers love this time of year because of traffic.

 While many of them like the traffic for increased income, I just love it because it means people are using my recipes.

 Which is the whole reason I have a blog.

 I never wanted it to be a business but rather a place for people to come and get inspired and hungry. 🙂

-This cake maybe an eggnog cake but it isn’t super eggnog-y (that’s a word now).
+This Eggnog Spiced Rum Layer Cake may be an eggnog cake but it isn’t super eggnog-y (that’s a word now).